szymon6927/szymonmiks.pl/blog/content/post/12-domain-model-with-sqlalchemy/index.md

 ### Separate model

 Another technique, I like to call "separate model".
-The idea is to create a SQLAlchemy models and map them manually on to the entity on the repository level.
+The idea is to create SQLAlchemy models and map them manually onto the entity, on the repository level.

 ```python
 # blog/examples/src/domain_model_with_sqlalchemy/separate_model/infrastructure/sql_alchemy_library_card_repository.py